Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 In April 2025, a startup founded by teenage entrepreneur Eric Zhu hosted what was billed as the world’s first sperm race in LA.
 Two college students, Asher and Tristan, contributed their samples for a high-stakes showdown inside a custom microfluidic track…a clear, walled pathway designed to mimic the female reproductive system.

-Each twist and turn of the track was streamed, zoomed, analyzed.
+Each twist and turn of the track was streamed, zoomed (yes, really), and analyzed.

-Sperm cells zigzagged beneath a microscope, magnified like mythical creatures.
+Sperm cells zigzagged beneath a microscope, magnified like mythical creatures locked in an epic battle of dominance.

-A live leaderboard displayed “progress.”
-Spectators placed wagers.
+A live leaderboard displayed “progress,” spectators placed wagers, and the race began.

 Male fertility has quietly declined over the past few decades.

-Sperm count, motility, morphology…all dipping in a curve scientists find alarming.
+Sperm count, motility, morphology are all dipping in a curve that scientists find alarming.

 Until now.